-Studies in the Nelson laboratory focus on many aspects of infant and child development, including typical development and various developmental disorders such as autism.
+As part of the Boston Children's Hospital Laboratories of Cognitive Neuroscience, the Nelson laboratory focuses on many aspects of infant and child development, including typical development and various developmental disorders such as autism.
 Through our research, including several collaborations with colleagues in the Boston area, we aim to shed light on the many ways in which a child's experience can shape the developing brain.

 A final and dominant theme of our work involves children exposed to early biological and psychosocial adversity, and how such experiences can impact the course of their brain development.
 A case in point is our Bucharest Early Intervention Project, in which we are examining the effects of early institutionalization on brain and behavioral development.